Migrate Public Folders to Office 365 Seamlessly – Step-by-Step Guide (2025)

 Public Folder Locked

-For e.g., if you try to open a CSV file, all the public folders are named Mailbox1, Mailbox2, etc. If your latest public folder is named as Mailbox13, you have to create 13 public folder mailboxes.
+E.g., if you try to open a CSV file, all the public folders are named Mailbox1, Mailbox2, etc. If your latest public folder is named Mailbox13, you have to create 13 public folder mailboxes.
 If you want to create multiple public folder mailboxes, you can also write a script to help automate the process.
 This example will create 25 public folder mailboxes.

 After completing this process, you can lock all the public folders on a legacy version by running the following script: